asmeurer/blog/posts/playing-with-swift-and-spritekit/index.md

 }
 ```

-This creates an `SKPhysicsBody` with the exact same size as our
+For each sprite, I create an `SKPhysicsBody` with the exact same size as the
-`SKSpriteNode`s (there's probably a more direct way to do this).
-The
+`SKSpriteNode`s (there's probably a more direct way to do this), and attach it
-`affectedByGravity` property is important.
-If you don't set it to `false`, all
+to that node.
+The `affectedByGravity` property is important.
+If you don't set
-the objects will fall off the bottom of the screen.
-I disabled
+it to `false`, all the objects will fall off the bottom of the screen.
+I
-`allowsRotation` because I wanted my squares to stay upright.
-Otherwise when
+disabled `allowsRotation` because I wanted my squares to stay
-when the squares hit one another they will rotate in space.
+upright.
+Otherwise when when the squares hit one another they will rotate in
+space.

 Now `SceneKit` will prevent the squares from overlapping with one another, even
 if we put them on top of each other as we have done.